Secure SDLC: The Best Advice for Securing Your Code and Application Data in 2022 and Beyond

 Keeping things secure isn’t just about meeting regulatory requirements.

-It’s about staying one step ahead of the bad guys.
-That’s where DevSecOps automation comes into play.
-It can fill gaps and identify vulnerabilities and security flaws that might otherwise have been overlooked if we were to focus solely on regulatory compliance.
+It’s about staying one step ahead of the bad guys throughout the software development lifecycle.
+That’s where using DevSecOps automation can help.
+Using automation can fill gaps and identify vulnerabilities and security flaws that might otherwise have been overlooked if we were to focus solely on regulatory compliance.

 DevSecOps wouldn’t solve the current problems that we have, so there’s little value in adopting it.